Drabble by Kevin Fagan for November 10, 2023

 35. Missing large

-Purple-Stater Premium Member 11 months ago
+Purple-Stater Premium Member about 1 year ago

 It also really really high on my list of pet peeves when people use literally metaphorically; but regardless and irregardless are both real words and have literally meant the same thing for more than a century.